howdyai/botkit/readme-glip.md

 6) Enter the *username*, *password* and *extension* to login to glip.

+7) Invite the bot using the email address and add bot as a company user.

-7) Your bot should be online!
-Within GLIP, find the bot in your contacts list, and send it a message.
+8) Your bot should be online!
+Within GLIP.
+Now you could use /invite to add the bot into any group or team to send and receive message.

 Try:
   * uptime